Global PR Summit Canada 11

 The Global PR Summit Canada is built for experienced professionals who need more than high-level discussions.
 The focus is on practical application, strategic clarity, and measurable outcomes.

-• Senior-Level Focus – Content designed specifically for experienced communicators
+Senior-Level Focus – Content designed specifically for leaders at the intersection of technology and reputation.

 PDF icon Brochure download